ltagai/ceudsd/seminar/1-sql/README.md

 ```

 ```
-SELECT state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state;
+SELECT state, MAX(cost) AS max_cost FROM birdstrikes GROUP BY state ORDER BY state
 ```

 Multiple aggregate functions: